mflatt/not-a-box/README.txt

    advantage of threads with thread-unsafe primitives wrapped to divert to a barrier when called in a future.

- * Ephemerons probably require support from Chez.
-I think an allocaiton space can be created and managed much like the weak-pair space, but with an extra loop in the GC implementation before the guardian loop to find the fixpoint of ephemeron references.
+ * Ephemerons require support from Chez.
+(Pull request submitted.)

  * GC-based memory accounting similarly seems to require new support, but that can wait a while.